 Many musicians, myself included, believe that a semi-weighted or fully-weighted keyboard is better than a non-weighted keyboard.
 An electronic or digital piano with weighted keys has the touch sensitivity and feel of an acoustic piano.
 Especially if you’ll be moving from playing an acoustic piano to a keyboard, or back and forth from one to the other, a weighted keyboard will have the feel to which you’ve grown accustomed.

-Additionally, weighted keys are better for building strength in your fingers if you are a beginner.
+Additionally, a keyboard with weighted keys is better for building strength in your fingers if you are a beginner.
 A non-weighted keyboard, on the other hand, provides no resistance when you press its keys, and is similar to the feel of a computer keyboard.

 One attraction of non-weighted keyboards that some users like is that a non-weighted keyboard is, obviously, lighter in weight.
 If you’re going to be transporting your keyboard from one place to another often, you might want to take this factor into consideration.

 Once you have become a more advanced pianist, I encourage you to play around with both types of keyboards, weighted and non-weighted.
 See which one you prefer.
 If you’re into creating your own music, you might opt for the computerized feel of the non-weighted keyboard.
 The non-weighted keyboard feels more like a MIDI controller, if you’re used to playing on those.
 Beginners, however, will likely have an easier time learning to play on a weighted keyboard.